mondragonda/symfony/UPGRADE-3.0.md

    $route->setSchemes('https');
    ```

- * The `ApacheMatcherDumper` and `ApacheUrlMatcher` were removed since
+ * nnn The `ApacheMatcherDumper` and `ApacheUrlMatcher` were removed since
    the performance gains were minimal and it's hard to replicate the behaviour
    of PHP implementation.

- * The `getMatcherDumperInstance()` and `getGeneratorDumperInstance()` methods in the
+ * nnn The `getMatcherDumperInstance()` and `getGeneratorDumperInstance()` methods in the
    `Symfony\Component\Routing\Router` have been changed from `public` to `protected`.

- * Use the constants defined in the UrlGeneratorInterface for the $referenceType argument of the UrlGeneratorInterface::generate method.
+ * xxx Use the constants defined in the UrlGeneratorInterface for the $referenceType argument of the UrlGeneratorInterface::generate method.

    Before: